Oliver Bulman

 Oliver Meredith Boone Bulman (20 May 1902 - 18 February 1974) was a British palaeontologist.
 He was Woodwardian Professor of Geology at the University of Cambridge.

 Early life and education

-Oliver Bulman was born in Chelsea to artist Henry Herbert Bulman and his wife Beatrice Elizabeth Boone.
+Oliver Bulman was born in London to artist Henry Herbert Bulman and his wife Beatrice Elizabeth Boone.
 He was the second of three children.

 Bulman went to Battersea Grammar School in 1910, but wishing to study geology, which the school did not teach, he became an evening, and later day, student at Chelsea Polytechnic.
 He gained a London University scholarship in 1920 and went to Imperial College to study geology and zoology.
 He graduated with a first class BSc in geology in 1923.
 Bulman went on to a PhD degree jointly with James Stubblefield on the lower Palaeozoic of the Wrekin district, of Shropshire in 1926.

 Career

 Awarded a senior studentship, he worked for a year on Permian amphibians with Walter Frederick Whittard and for two years at Sidney Sussex College, Cambridge, where he studied dendroid graptolites under Gertrude Lilian Elles.
 Work on the Palaeontographical Society's monograph British Dendroid Graptolites (1927 and 1928) earned him a Cambridge PhD degree in 1928.
 He then worked as demonstrator at Imperial College and at Cambridge.
 He became reader in palaeozoology in 1944 and Woodwardian Professor of Geology in 1955.